-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

 Researchers test an underwater robots at the nearby Naraha Center for Remote Control Technology, a facility set up by the Japan Atomic Energy Agency for companies, students and other researchers to try out machines designed for work at the nuclear facility.

-Other testing facilities include stairs that can be moved and adjusted to re-create a range of challenges that robots, which tend to struggle with basic tasks, will likely encounter as the clean-up process moves forward.
+Other testing facilities include stairs that can be moved and adjusted to re-create a range of challenges that robots, which tend to struggle with basic tasks, will likely encounter as the cleanup process moves forward.

 As we pass through the first of what remains of the abandoned villages, a guard stands near the entrance to the decommissioned Fukushima Daiichi Nuclear Power Station.
 My Geiger counter registers the invisible remnants of the nuclear accident.